ropensci-archive/opendata/opendata.md

     -   <em>IMF</em>: both <pkg>IMFData</pkg> (on [GitHub](https://github.com/mingjerli/IMFData)) and <pkg>imfr</pkg> (on [GitHub](https://github.com/christophergandrud/imfr)) use the [International Monetary Fund's API](http://datahelp.imf.org/knowledgebase/articles/667681-using-json-restful-web-service).
     -   <pkg>manifestoR</pkg> is an R client to access data and documents of [the manifesto project](https://manifesto-project.wzb.eu/)
     -   <pkg>muckrock</pkg> ([GitHub](https://github.com/Ironholds/muckrock/)) offers data from [MuckRock](https://www.muckrock.com/) about public domain information on FOIA requests in the U.S.
+    *   <pkg>oec</pkg>: use the Observatory of Economic Complexity's API in R to download international trade data in csv and create and D3Plus visualizations.
     -   <pkg>OECD</pkg> Search and extract data from the OECD (possibly via an old version of the API, which was in currently in beta when the package was written).
 See [OECD data](https://data.oecd.org/api/).
     -   [PolitwoopsR](https://github.com/kateto/PolitwoopsR) (not on CRAN): Extract deleted tweet and politician data from the Politwoops project (tracks politicians on Twitter and records their deleted tweets).
     -   <pkg>psData</pkg> ([GitHub](https://github.com/christophergandrud/psData/)) provides access to various commonly used political science datasets, especially those providing country-level, comparative data.